ietf-wg-cellar/matroska-specification/chapters.md

 See (#linked-segments) on the Linked Segments for more information about `Hard Linking`, `Soft Linking`, and `Medium Linking`.

-- Hard Linking: `Ordered Chapters` supersedes the `Hard Linking`.
-- Soft Linking: In this complex system `Ordered Chapters` are REQUIRED and a `Chapter CODEC` **MUST** interpret the `ChapProcess` of all chapters.
-- Medium Linking: `Ordered Chapters` are used in a normal way and can be combined with the `ChapterSegmentUID` element which establishes a link to another Matroska file/Segment.

-See [the section on the Linked Segments](#linked-segments) for more information about `Hard Linking`, `Soft Linking` and `Medium Linking`.

 ## ChapterAtom
 The `ChapterAtom` is also called a `Chapter`.
 A `Chapter` element can be used recursively.
 Such a child `Chapter` is called `Nested Chapter`.